Frank Stople

-Frank Stople (born 12 February 2002) is a Norwegian football goalkeeper who currently plays for Stjørdals-Blink, on loan from FK Haugesund.
+Frank Stople (born 12 February 2002) is a Norwegian footballer who plays as a goalkeeper for Norwegian club Haugesund.

+Career

 Hailing from Ølen, he also played youth football for Skjoldar in Vats before moving to Haugesund.
 He signed with Haugesund's first team in December 2018, still aged only 16.
 He made his Eliteserien debut in December 2020 against Strømsgodset.

+On 14 February 2025, Stople moved on loan to Östersund in Sweden until the end of the year.